We may earn income from links in this post. Please read this Disclosure for details.

 Check prices and availability at Grand Fiesta Americana Coral Beach Cancun on Booking.com.

-2. Hyatt Zilara Cancun – All-Inclusive, Adults-only
+3. Hyatt Zilara Cancun: All-Inclusive, Adults-only

 A great option for an all-inclusive hotel in Cancun on Day of the Dead is the Hyatt Zilara Cancun.
-Set on a wide stretch of beach in the hotel zone this all-inclusive resort is for adults-only and features spectacular evening shows with cultural themes as well as traditional cuisine.
+Set on a wide stretch of beach in the hotel zone this all-inclusive resort is for adults-only.

 Check prices and availability at Hyatt Zilara Cancun on Booking.com.

-3. Andaz Mayakoba Resort Riviera Maya
+4. Andaz Mayakoba Resort Riviera Maya

 If you’re a guest at the Andaz Mayakoba Resort Riviera Maya during Day of Dead, you can take part in authentic and local Day of the Dead experiences hosted by the resort.

 What exactly is Pan de Muerto?
 “Bread of the Dead” is a traditional sweet bread with orange blossom and anise scents.
-It has a soft flaky brioche-like interior and the top is designed with pieces of dough in the shape of bones and skulls, often decorated with coloured sugars.

 The Pan de Muerto prepared by Andaz Mayakoba’s Executive Chef, Miguel Gomez, is one of the most popular along the Mayan Riviera!